yacine-ammi/Mobile-CCP/README.md

 ### Project Structure

-- `data`: contains the raw dataset, cleaned dataset, and partitioned datasets.
+- `data`: contains the raw dataset.
 - `notebooks`: contains Jupyter notebooks for data preprocessing, EDA, and modelling.
 - `data dictionaey`: table in pdf.
 - `presentation`: in ppx.